alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/index.md

 {{< include src="charts/flavour_hist.html" >}}

+We can see that the most common flavours are:

+- Caramelly
+- Acidic
+- Fruity
+- Chocolate

+Intuitively, this makes sense as these are the sorts of flavours you commonly see mentioned on packets of coffee.

 It is also interesting to check how many flavours the different coffees have.
-If we have done a good job at defining the flavour keywords, we would expect not many coffees to have no flavours.
+If we have done a good job at defining the flavour keywords, we would expect:

+- Most coffees to have at least some flavours since this is a key component of any review
+- Most coffees to not have an excessive number of flavours, as this would indicate we have chosen too "common" keywords

 ```python
 df[list(FLAVOURS.keys())].sum(axis=1).hist(histnorm="percent", labels={"value":"num_flavours"})